 Lunch is not included in the package.
-However, there are places to get lunch for the day in every stop over town/village (sometimes from the B&B, sometimes from a nearby shop of cafe).
+However, there are places to get lunch for the day in every stopover town/village (sometimes from the B&B, sometimes from a nearby shop or cafe).
 We provide you with a detailed information pack telling you the best places to get your packed lunch, and your options for fresh food during the day’s walk.

 It is possible to get an evening meal in all the locations along the way.
 In some of the smaller stops the choice may be a bit limited, but we’ve made sure when putting our itineraries together that there is always at least one local pub serving decent food close to the accommodation.